swrp/CYBR8420-SemesterProject/Docs/Project-Proposal.md

 ## Project Proposal - Elasticsearch
-Elasticsearch is a real-time distributed and analytics search engine.
-The best part of this product is it is an open source so anyone can download without paying any licensing cost so it comes under the open source license and it is developed in the Java platform and it is based on the leucine engine on top of which we have restful interfaces so whatever the search base engine work behind the scenes on top of which we have the restful API so that helps in fulfilling the request and responding to the request so it supports full text search completely document based instead of tables and ski masks so there are some more face engines which are available in the market but those are based on the tables and schema based the best part about this product is this is all based on the documents instead of schemas and it is used for the single page application projects.
+Elasticsearch is a enterprise level distributed RESTful search engine based on leucine.
+It is open source, highly scalable and provides very fast near real time searches.
+Ealstic search can be used to search all types of documents.
+It is developed in  Java and comes with a powerful REST API interface.
 The Elasticsearch REST APIs are accessed using JSON over HTTP.
+Elaticsearch supports wide variety of languages.

 **The basic concepts of the Elasticsearch are:**